william-mckeon/OpenAgent-logger/README.md

 * Survives DB upgrades and reprovisioning without manual cron re-setup.
 * Is unit-testable with the same Python tooling as the rest of the service.
 * Logs to the same stream as everything else (cross-service tailing).
-* Lets us change retention behaviour without a DB migration.
+* Lets me change retention behaviour without a DB migration.

 ### Why three tables, not one polymorphic table?